 Standard

 Standard ball valves are pretty straightforward.
 They have a ball, seats, a housing, and a lever to spin the ball.
-Additionally, they have two, three, or four ports in varying sizes, which might combine male and female threading.
+Additionally, they have two, three, or four ports in varying sizes, which may feature both male and female threading.
 Many ball valve manufacturers offer this type of valve.

 Flanged

 Flanged ball valves are a bit fancier.
 They hook up to your pipes using flanges designed according to a standard.
-Their full-bore design allows them to provide you with a high flow rate.
+Their full-bore design enables them to deliver a high flow rate.

 Ball valves are, therefore, suitable for any plumbing task, regardless of whether you choose the traditional threaded design or flanged valves.